Ñusta Carranza Ko

 B.A., McGill University

 Ñusta Carranza Ko’s research interests include cross-regional research on human rights and transitional justice processes in Latin America and East Asia, including policies of memorialization in Peru and South Korea and questions of indigenous peoples’ rights, namely forced sterilization, and indigenous identities in Peru.
 She has conducted fieldwork in Peru, South Korea, and Brazil, and held visiting research positions (Institute of Democracy and Human Rights-PUCP).
-Related to her work on transitional justice, Carranza Ko has a forthcoming book on Truth, Justice, and Reparations in Peru, Uruguay, and South Korea: The Clash of Advocacy and Politics (2021) with Palgrave Macmillan.
+Related to her work on transitional justice, she has a book on Truth, Justice, and Reparations in Peru, Uruguay, and South Korea: The Clash of Advocacy and Politics (2021) with Palgrave Macmillan; and related to her work on South Korea’s memorialization and human rights, Carranza Ko has a new conference she is organizing on “A New Outlook to Atrocities: Comfort Women and What Remains,” funded by the Academy of Korean Studies.

 She has also been involved in research that extends across disciplines.
 This includes the impact of Asian migration on Peruvian national identity and survey-based field research exploring the impact of Korean culture in Brazil and Peru, funded by a grant of the Academy of Korean Studies.

 Carranza Ko enjoys teaching graduate and undergraduate courses across sub-fields of global affairs, international relations, comparative politics, and Latin American and Latino studies.
 To further advance her knowledge and improve her teaching methods, Carranza Ko is currently working on a study of teaching Latin American politics beyond the textbook, incorporating various other mediums of information for students to develop a more visual understanding of the context in the South.
 And, she has published in the Journal of Political Science Education (2018) on using simulations to encourage active student engagement in international relations.
 This work became the basis of Theories of International Relations and the Game of Thrones (2019) (co-authored with Laura Young).